harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Compiling your first program
 - To write a C++ program inside an IDE, we typically start by creating a new project.
-- A **project** is a container that holds all of your source code files, images, data files, and etc., that are needed to produce an executable that you can run or use.
+- A <mark class="hltr-trippy">project</mark> is a container that holds all of your source code files, images, data files, and etc., that are needed to produce an executable that you can run or use.
 - The project also saves various IDE, compiler, and linker settings, as well as remembering where you left off.
 - When you choose to compile your program, all of the `.cpp` files in the project will get compiled and linked.
 - Each project corresponds to one program.